distbit0/distbit.xyz/_posts/2025-05-03-kpi-vs-asset-futarchy.md

 *   *Trader Pool:* While Asset Futarchy benefits from a natural pool of participants (existing asset holders already exposed to the price), this doesn't necessarily help attract *outside* informed actors who aren't already holders but might have valuable specific knowledge about the proposal.

 KPI Futarchy is generally superior in this regard.
 The KPI can be specifically designed to reduce (though perhaps not always eliminate) confounding from external factors.

-*   *Example:* Instead of using a KPI for "total revenue" (which behaves much like the asset price), one could use a KPI tracking only "revenue generated directly by the proposal under consideration," thus isolating the PnL more closely to the trader's prediction about that specific proposal.

 #### Trader PnL Confounding caused by Long Time Horizons